Eagle-Studios/ArmaRealMap_Wiki/Create-a-map-for-Arma-3.md

 - Use the left mouse click (holding it down), to drag your view around the map.
 - Use the mouse scroll wheel, to zoom in and out.

-Once you have found your area and/or location where you wish to create a map, you will need to select the area:
+Once you have found your area and/or location where you wish to create a map, you will need to select the area:  <br>

 Please note that an area you select will need to adhere to the following:
 - Area MUST be square